uhlibraries/libhours/README.md

 copyright 2011 University of Houston Libraries (http://info.lib.uh.edu)

-Libhours is a simple [Drupal](http://www.drupal.org) 6.x module to allow libraries' to quickly and easily display hours for their branches.
+Libhours is a simple [Drupal](http://www.drupal.org) 6.x module to allow libraries to quickly and easily display hours for their branches.
 In addition, hours can be displayed for multiple semesters for individual branches.

-Library Hours was developed by the University of Houston Libraries, visit us at [http://info.lib.uh.edu/](http://info.lib.uh.edu/)
+Library Hours was developed by the University of Houston Libraries.
+Visit us at [http://info.lib.uh.edu/](http://info.lib.uh.edu/).

 INSTALL